PMArkive/sm-misc/host_timescale-problems.md

 so accel is scaled by the square of `host_timescale`, which is fucked up.

-### 3. PerformFlyCollisionResolution and ClipVelocity
+### 3. TryPlayerMove and ClipVelocity

-`PerformFlyCollisionResolution`  is responsible for resolving collisions in surfing. it handles collision response and calls `ClipVelocity` to adjust the player's velocity based on the collision plane normal.
+`TryPlayerMove`  is responsible for resolving collisions in surfing. it handles collision response and calls `ClipVelocity` to adjust the player's velocity based on the collision plane normal.

 with `host_timescale`, the scaled velocity may result in different collision responses, while the scaled frametime affects the duration of the collision resolution step.